D O M V S A V R E A

 Visit

 The Domus Aurea has been closed to the public for long years because of restoration works.
-The main problems are the water infiltrations from the roofs and the damage caused by the roots of the trees planted in the 30s in the park on top of the ruins.
-The archaeologists are actually tackling this issues; you can follow the works on this web site and a reopening should be near (I am writing in May 2021).
+The main problems were water leakage from the roofs and the damage caused by the roots of the trees planted in the 30s in the park on top of the ruins.
+The House now has been reopened; visits on Friday, Saturday and Sunday 9.00 – 17.00.